HalmonCelman/LLL/LLL_referance_manual/LLL_description.md

-# LLL instruction set manual and description
+# LLL v 2.0 instruction set manual and description
 by KK

 ## Contents